alackles/CMSC-150-WT-23/_pages/labs/lab3-proplogic.md

 This kind of propositional logic is part of the underlying structure of your computer.
 It is also an important piece of mathematical understanding that will come back to haunt you later in your CS curriculum!

-As a class, we're going to watch the following two videos; afterwards, you and your group will write a question for the last part of your worksheet.
+As a class, we're going to watch the following video; afterwards, you and your group will write a question for the last part of your worksheet.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/sTu3LwpF6XI" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 <iframe width="560" height="315" src="https://www.youtube.com/embed/wvJc9CZcvBc" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 # Notation Reference Table